Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Main Results: Dynamic Pricing Algorithm

 Consider the full-information deterministic problem (\ref{deterministic}).
 As shown in \cite{besbes}, the optimal solution to (\ref{deterministic}) is given by where

 Here, the superscript $u$ stands for ``unconstrained'' and superscript $c$ stands for ``constrained''.
 As shown in (\ref{optimalpricesolution}), the optimal price is either the revenue maximizing price, or the inventory depleting price, whichever is larger.
-It is shown in \cite{gallego1} that if one knows $p^D$, then the revenue collected by using a fixed price $p^D$ will be close to the deterministic optimal solution.
-Therefore, the goal of our algorithm will be to learn an estimate $p^D$ close enough to the true one, using empirical observations at hand.
-We make one technical assumption about the value of $p^D$ as follows.\\
+The following important lemma is proved in \cite{gallego1}. \begin{lemma} Let $p^D$ be the optimal deterministic price when the underlying demand function is $\lambda$.
+Let $\pi^D$ to be the pricing policy that uses the deterministic optimal price $p^D$ throughout the selling season until there is no inventory left.
+Then $R_n^{\pi^D}(x,T,\lambda) = O(n^{-1/2})$. \end{lemma} Lemma \ref{lemma:gallego1} says that if one knows $p^D$, then simply applying this price can achieve asymptotically optimal performance.
+Therefore, the idea of our algorithm is to find an estimate $p^D$ close enough to the true one efficiently, using empirical observations on hand.
+In particular, under Assumption 1, we know that if $p^D = p^u > p^c$, then